Ejahvee/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Readme.md for the 0x02 shell redirections
+readme for the alx 0x02-shell_redirections task